 If you can raise the money to pay the debt in full – do so, and the order will stop.

 Make an alternative arrangement with the creditor

 You may be able to negotiate with the judgment creditor.
 If the garnishee order is going to affect your ability to survive, there are options.
-You might be able to plead your case and ask the creditor to deduct a reduced amount instead.
+You may be able to plead your case and ask the creditor to deduct a reduced amount instead.

 The judgment creditor doesn’t HAVE to accept your proposed repayments.
-But they may consider it if you have a compelling reason to show that you would otherwise face undue hardship.
+But they may consider it if you have a compelling reason to show you would otherwise face undue hardship.

 Make an application to pay by instalments through the court

 If the judgment creditor was unwilling to accept an alternative arrangement, you could apply to the court for an instalment order.
 You’ll need to lodge a statement of your financial position to support your application.
 If the court accepts your request, any enforcement action by the judgment creditor will be stayed.
-This means they can’t keep garnishing you or take other recovery measures on that debt.
+This means they can’t keep garnisheeing you or take other recovery measures on that debt.

-You’ll need to ensure you don’t default on the court-approved instalment plan.
+You’ll need to ensure you don’t default on any court-approved instalment plan.
 If you do, the agreement may be cancelled and the judgment creditor will recommence their previous action.

 If the court rejects your application to pay by instalments, it’s likely due to one of two reasons:

 - It’ll take too long to repay the debt based on the amount you proposed or;

 - You can’t afford the amounts offered – based on the financial statement you gave to the Court.